• Skip to primary navigation

 • If the fan noise of the fast wireless charging pad is an issue, you can disable fast wireless charging.

-As shown in the screenshot below, in the Device care page, tap Battery.
+As shown in the screenshot below, on the Device Care page, tap Battery.

 Galaxy Note 10 device care turn off fast cable charging and fast wireless charging on Galaxy Note 10

-In the battery page, tap menu key (3 vertical dots) as shown above.
+On the battery page, tap the menu key (3 vertical dots) as shown above.

 From the battery settings menu, tap Settings, as shown below.